abideditiyaz/starbucksGmapLocator/README.md

-#Replace the API key with yours cus i think it will expired
+#Replace the API key with yours cuz i think mine's will expired
 -Have fun !!!

 ##Notes